The Elaborate Entrance of Chad Deity

 The Elaborate Entrance of Chad Deity is a dramatic comedy play by Kristoffer Diaz about a professional wrestler, "driven by narratives of the American dream and neoliberal capitalism."

 Synopsis

 Act One

 Macedonio Guerra is a professional wrestler at THE Wrestling.
 Despite being the superior wrestler Mace is delegated to playing the heel to the champion, Chad Deity.
 Everett K Olson, CEO of THE Wrestling, capitalizes on racial stereotypes to win support from the audience.
 Tired of being “the guy who loses to make the winners look good, Mace recruits Vigneshwar Paduar (VP) to THE Wrestling.
 Unable to fit the racially ambiguous VP into his show, Olson initially refuses.
 But with the help of Chad Deity, Olson brings VP on as The Fundamentalist, with Mace playing his partner, Che Chavez Castro.
 The pair, billed as anti-American extremists, quickly become fan favorite villains.
 Act One ends with The Fundamentalist calling out Chad Deity on stage.

 Act Two

-THE Wrestling begins building a rivalry between Chad Deity and The Fundamentalist.
-Mace and VP begin working on a finisher for The Fundamentalist, settling on a superkick title the Sleeper Cell.
-After initially freezing, The Fundamentalist KOs Billy Heartland with a single kick.
-Next week he does the same move against Old Glory, becoming more arrogant with every win.
-Olson picks The Fundamentalist to become the next Champion but, to Mace’s dismay, VP decides to leave THE Wrestling.
-Needing Mace to step up in his place, Olson allows him to perform as himself.